Making sense of IVF success rates

 Our IVF success rates are very competitive nationally, and our donor egg and frozen embryo cycles are well above national average in live births per transfer.
 These numbers represent our high standard of treatment excellence, which gives you a better chance of successfully conceiving and taking home a baby.
 These statistics only apply to retrievals and transfers performed by RSC physicians.
 Please contact your infertility practice to discuss their success rates.

-Related Reading: Making Sense of ART Statistics
+Related Reading: Making Sense Out of CDC & SART IVF Success Rates

 Breaking Barriers, Building Families